 Well, it finally happened: today I sold my car.
-I am now officially car-free.
+I am now officially car-free in 2012.

 I’ll admit it is somewhat bittersweet.
 This is the third car I’ve owned, and though I’ve never been a guy who friggin loves his car, I did like it the way a carpenter likes a really good hammer.
 Miami is a sprawl of a city, so a car is extremely convenient when you have to move around from one end to the other, like I had to when I was attending pre-nursing classes and working at FIU.
 It gave me mobility at my convenience, which is ultimately the purpose of a car.

 But it had been failing for a while now.
 I simply did not have the money to do the proper upkeep it needed, and even so this green bastard kept chugging along for 16 years and over 150,000 miles.
 But when the brakes failed the first week of January, I knew that was it.
 The cost to repair it was just too much, not to mention the related costs like parking, insurance and gas.
 It simply did not make sense for me to have it anymore, especially since both school and the hospital, the two places I attend on a daily basis, are no more than a bus ride away.
 That I kept it around for four months after realizing all this was simply melancholy.